Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `--fields`: the list of requested fields for the items

 > [!NOTE]
-> While we've provided examples in JavaScript (suitable for web browsers) and Java (geared towards desktop applications), you are encouraged to utilize any of the [Lightstreamer client SDKs](https://lightstreamer.com/download/#client-sdks) for developing clients in other environments, including iOS, Android, Python, and more.
+> While we've provided examples in JavaScript (suitable for web browsers) and Java (geared toward desktop applications), you are encouraged to utilize any of the [Lightstreamer client SDKs](https://lightstreamer.com/download/#client-sdks) for developing clients in other environments, including iOS, Android, Python, and more.

 ![consumer_video](/pictures/consumer.gif)